by Meghan Fitzgerald

 While noticing is one key element of practicing gratitude, communication is the other.
 Expressing what you’re thankful for encourages the use of rich language.
 We often use marvelous descriptors in this sharing, exposing kids to rich vocabulary words and giving them a forum to use those kinds of words themselves.

 And using that expressive, positive language to describe the world -- emphasizing the good -- greatly influences how we experience our lives.
 If you want to find reasons to despair, the world will not disappoint you.
 But when you are oriented toward gratitude, you benefit from your own self-fulfilling prophecy, constantly reinforcing that the world is good.
 Darn good.

 Who wants to wait to start building that in for our kids (and even ourselves)?!

 But most importantly, remember: be patient and keep at it.
 We have been modeling gratitude for years -- it’s allowed us to create sweet, little moments -- and it works.
 Recently, it has started to be our kids who have initiated conversation around what makes us each thankful.
-Without them even knowing we can hear, our girls drop sweet thank yous to mother nature here and there when they spy something marvelous in their world.
+Without them even knowing we can hear, they drop sweet thank you's to mother nature here and there when they spy something marvelous in their world.